Internet-Draft COSE Hash Envelope November 2024

 • Value registry: https://www.iana.org/assignments/cose/cose.xhtml#algorithms

-• Description: Hash algorithm used to produce the payload.
+• Description: Hash algorithm used to produce the payload from pre-image content

 8.1.2.
 Payload Pre-image Content Type